Color image of 3 vase-like forms connected by string or wire to a cylinder

 lululemon

-Most organizations would kill for the amount of data this athletic apparel company regularly gathers from its many active communities, but for lululemon, the volume was overwhelming.
+Most organizations would be delighted to have the amount of data this athletic apparel company regularly gathers from its many active communities, but for lululemon, the volume was overwhelming.
 Not only was there a lot of it, but it was separated from lululemon’s digital engagement operations.
 In fact, the company’s digital and in-store teams were also siloed, belying the promise of a cross-channel lifestyle brand.
 It needed a technological lynchpin that could marry on- and offline customer experiences, as well as predictive analytics that could help lululemon better plan ahead.

 Discovering marketing agility through CDPs

-Each of the businesses we called out above stabilized their chaotic data environments by turning to a customer data platform (CDP) — ours, in fact.
+Each of the businesses we called out above stabilized their chaotic data environments by turning to a CDP — ours, in fact.
 The powerful enterprise software collects zero-, first-, and third-party data to produce unified customer profiles that update in real time.

 A central source of truth that anyone with the right permission settings can access, the platform also breaks down data silos, as well as departmental silos.
 Your development team might use it to draw up their product roadmap, while your business operations team can use it to decide where they should expand their brick-and-mortar locations.
 And, of course, your marketing team can use it to craft more personalized campaigns that take advantage of a CDP’s machine learning (ML) capabilities to identify which customers are more likely to respond to discounts emailed to them.
 (That is, if your CDP has ML functionality.
 Be sure to ask about this critical differentiator when shopping for CDPs.)